 The existence of the Common Law Court is due to the demand from men and women to obtain a lawful remedy.

-In the main, the statutory process does not safeguard the rights of men and woman, tending to protect vested interests instead of the Public Interest.
+In the main, the statutory process does not safeguard the rights of men and women, tending to protect vested interests instead of the Public Interest.

-All men and woman can access the Common Law Court by recording their birth details on this site.
+All men and women can access the Common Law Court by recording their birth details on this site.